smahmad/Configs/README.md

 3) For Configure external identity provider, we have two important sections, Service provider metadata and Identity provider metadata.
 First click on Download metadata file button to download to AWS SSO SAML metadata that we will be used to create the federation between the AWS SSO service and Azure AD enterprise application for AWS SSO.

-4) Frome here goto Azure Active directory and Create and Add new Enterprise Application of type Non-gallery application.
+4) From here goto Azure Active directory and Create and Add new Enterprise Application of type Non-gallery application.
 Give a name to your application, NBME AWS SSO for example.

 5) Select Single sign-on for your created application and choose SAML method.